Updated: Jan 6

 But it doesn't mean that someone much older than an infant cannot learn and become really good at the thing...yes, including rhythm.

 Having rhythm means understanding what it is and how it relates to beat and tempo and melody and actually learning skills and practicing these skills.
 And it's doable.
-It's just that methods of teaching these skills is nowhere near as developed as, say, teaching arithmetic or grammar.
+It's just that methods of teaching these skills in most classes is nowhere near as developed as, say, teaching arithmetic or grammar.
+(Except for our Introduction to Belly Dance online course—of course! 😉 We teach rhythm organically right along with belly dance.)

 Because you are black doesn't mean you automatically have rhythm, and because you are white doesn't mean you automatically don't.
 And being Lebanese or Egyptian or Turkish doesn't automatically mean you can belly dance.
 If you want to learn to belly dance, you must practice skills—the skills of movement and the skills of music, which includes rhythm.
 And it may take a loooong time to "get" some of these skills.
 And it may take a long time to "get" a lot of these skills!
 The trick is to savor the process as you learn.
 Study and practice in small doses and give yourself permission to look awkward as you learn...because you will look awkward.
 And that's good!
 It means you are learning.